 \subsection{Comparison with the literature}

-As a first step, we crossmatch our network candidates with a large sample of galaxy clusters without known strong lensing features from the literature.
-In detail, we first use the catalog from \citet{oguri14}, containing 71 743 clusters identified by the Camira code using data from the SDSS Data Release 8 \citep{york00, aihara11_SDSS8} covering $\sim$11960 deg$^2$ of the sky, including the whole footprint of HSC-SSP DPR2 and thus all our lens candidates.
-This algorithm is based on stellar population synthesis models to predict colours of red sequence galaxies at a given redshift.
+As a first step, we cross-matched our network candidates with a large sample of galaxy clusters without known strong-lensing features from the literature.
+In detail, we first used the catalog from \citet{oguri14}, containing 71 743 clusters identified by the Camira code using data from the SDSS Data Release 8 \citep{york00, aihara11_SDSS8} covering $\sim$11960 deg$^2$ of the sky, including the whole footprint of HSC-SSP DPR2 and thus all our lens candidates.
+This algorithm is based on stellar population synthesis models to predict colors of red sequence galaxies at a given redshift.
 The identified clusters cover a redshift range between 0.1 and 0.6 \citep{oguri14}.
-This code was also directly applied to HSC data, resulting in 1 921 galaxy clusters presented by \citet{oguri18}.
-Since HSC images are significantly deeper than those from SDSS, this catalog extend the redshift range up to $z\sim1$.
+This code was also directly applied to HSC data, resulting in the 1 921 galaxy clusters presented by \citet{oguri18}.
+Since the HSC images are significantly deeper than those from SDSS, this catalog extend the redshift range up to $z\sim1$.

-We complement both Camira catalogs with 1 959 galaxy clusters detected by \citet{wen18} using SDSS and Wide-field Infrared Survey Explorer (WISE) data, and 21 661 galaxy clusters published by \citet{wen21} exploiting HSC-SSP and WISE data. \citet{wen18, wen21} target specifically the high redshift range $z\geq 0.7$, complementing ideally identifications by the Camira algorithm.
-The identifications in \citet{wen21} are based on photometric redshifts obtained from the 7-band photometric data from HSC and SDSS WISE using a nearest-neighbour algorithm.
+We complemented both Camira catalogs with 1 959 galaxy clusters detected by \citet{wen18} using SDSS and Wide-field Infrared Survey Explorer (WISE) data, along with 21 661 galaxy clusters published by \citet{wen21} exploiting HSC-SSP and WISE data. \citet{wen18, wen21} specifically targeted the high redshift range $z\geq 0.7$, complementing ideally identifications by the Camira algorithm.
+The identifications in \citet{wen21} are based on photometric redshifts obtained from the seven-band photometric data from HSC and SDSS WISE using a nearest-neighbor algorithm.

 This sums up to a total of more than 100 000 galaxy clusters with most systems in the targeted HSC Wide area.
-Thanks to the two complementary techniques, it also covers a large redshift range, ensures a roughly equal distribution over the HSC footprint, and reduced selection biases.
+Thanks to the two complementary techniques, it also covers a broad redshift range, ensuring a roughly equal distribution over the HSC footprint and reduced selection biases.